Trump allies drafting plans to erode Fed's independence, WSJ reports | Politics

 Trump had picked Powell in 2017 to lead the U.S. central bank but turned against him soon after.
 He said in February that he would not reappoint Powell and believed the Fed chief would lower interest rates to help President Joe Biden's prospects for re-election.
 The Journal said it could not determine if the former president was aware of or signed off on the effort, but some people close to the discussions believe the work has received his blessing.

 The former president has had informal discussions with advisers about possible candidates to lead the Fed and has asked associates whether they would be interested in the job, the report said.
-The Trump campaign played down the report on Friday, sharing an earlier statement with Reuters in response.

-"Let us be very specific here: unless a message is coming directly from President Trump or an authorized member of his campaign team, no aspect of future presidential staffing or policy announcements should be deemed official," the statement from campaign co-chairs Chris LaCivita and Susie Wiles said.
-However remote the likelihood of such a plan becoming reality in its entirety or in part, the prospect of Trump having extensive sway over Fed policy decisions that wield tremendous influence over the direction of the world's largest economy and global asset markets was already resonating.

-Among the pegs supporting the U.S. dollar's stature as the world's reserve currency, for instance, is the Fed's ability to set monetary policy on its own without political oversight.
-That status in turn is key to granting the U.S. government a nearly unchecked ability to borrow on global bond markets at relatively low interest rates despite having a $26 trillion debt load, dubbed the "exorbitant privilege."
-"If Fed independence is eroded it would be absolutely disastrous," said Citigroup Global Chief Economist Nathan Sheets, who served as under secretary for international affairs for the U.S. Treasury under Trump's predecessor, Democrat Barack Obama.
+Trump's campaign did not immediately respond to a Reuters request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)